THE BEST BALI SURF SPOTS

 Black sand, beach break Keramas on the East coast is an advanced ‘regular’ surfers dream and frequently plays host to top-level professional events.
 It is a famous for being a powerful fast right hand wave that can produce hollow barrel rides above a rocky reef.
 Due to its good reputation, Keramas is a popular surf spot with many locals and can be surfed from 2ft around waist high through to 8ft (triple overhead).
 The best time to surf at Keramas is usually early morning but also can be surfed through the dry season with light wind conditions.
 Best size is between 4-5ft.

 Medewi beach is a surf spot on the West coast of Bali, 2 hours North of Canguu.
 Offering two incredible beach break rights and the infamous and consistent left point, Medewi is a great place to surf for intermediate and advanced surfers with a very fun long workable wave with very few barrel sections.
 With a leisurely dawn patrol walk from a Medewi homestay onto the volcanic black sand beach, you can choose your favorite spot – Some surf left and others right just 100m away around the northern point or 250m south.
 Medewi is a mellow crowd also known to work wet and dry season, best in the mornings between 4-6ft.
-Join Dawn Patrol Bali for a surf tour with our guides.
+Join Dawn Patrol Bali on a surf trip with our guides.

 SURF SPOTS CLOSE TO BALI